DiffMu/DiffPrivacyInference.jl/README.md

      bar()
   end
   ```
+- For now, there are restrictions when it comes to redefining variables.
+It is forbidden to reassign a variable name with a value that has a different type than the variable's brevious type.
+Note that this means DMTypes, not julia types -- i.e. constant numbers have different types than non-constant ones and there is several matrix types containing dimension information.
+Sorry for the inconvenience, we will work this out soon.
+At this moment, it's probably for the best if you use a new name instead of reassigning.
 - Recursion is not supported.
 Do not yet expect legible error messages if you use it...
 - Assignments within assignments (like `x = y = 10`) are forbidden.
 Why would you, anyways.